shaneholloman/llama-barn/contributing.md

 ## Issues

+Use GitHub Issues for bug reports.

+## Discussions

-Use GitHub issues for bug reports and feature requests.
+Use GitHub Discussions for feature requests and ideas.

-For feature requests, focus on actionable, high-impact work.
-As an early stage product, we prioritize easy wins (clear benefits, minimal costs, no ongoing maintenance burden) and important features that matter now.
+As an early stage product, we prioritize easy wins (clear benefits, minimal costs, no ongoing maintenance burden) and high-leverage features (broad user impact, foundational improvements that enable future work).

-The tracker is for work that matters now, not "someday" features or wishlists.
-Feature requests that don't meet this bar will be closed, but can be re-opened later if needed.
+We use Discussions to gather community feedback and gauge interest without cluttering the issue tracker.
+If a feature in Discussions is selected for development, we will open an Issue to track it.

 ## Pull Requests